EddieAbbondanzio/eddieabbondanz.io/content/post/xj/18-09-03/index.md

 ---
-title: 'XJ Build - 9/03/18'
+title: "XJ Build - 9/03/18"
 date: 2018-09-02T12:57:42-04:00
 type: post
-series: 'XJ Build'
+series: "XJ Build"
+thumbnail: "post/xj/18-09-03/images/7.jpg"
 ---

-# Repainting the Cherokee's roof

 I'm a big fan of older vehicles.
 I just love the simplicity of them and how easy they are to work on them.
 Plus the cost of parts really can't be beat.
 Since my civic is far from snow worthy I also own a 2000 Jeep Cherokee.
-It may not be the prettiest vehicle out there but it's never let me down, and has successfully travelled 20,000 miles in it's first year of owner ship with a couple road trips ranging in the 800-1000 mile range.
+It may not be the prettiest vehicle out there but it's never let me down, and has successfully traveled 20,000 miles in it's first year of owner ship with a couple road trips ranging in the 800-1000 mile range.

 ![](images/1.jpg)

-However, with the way Chrystler OEM paint is, the roof was well overdue for a touch up.
+However, with the way Chrysler OEM paint is, the roof was well overdue for a touch up.

 ![](images/2.jpg)
 ![](images/3.jpg)